CedricTheveneau/Lightning_UI/README.md

 This library was built from the ground up, with an heavy focus on being highly customizable, yet solid in its conception.
 Within minutes, you can give your website an impressive look, that will catch the eye of those who will see it, without struggling for hours to figure how things work.
 It just works.

 I used beginner friendly technologies because I wanted everyone to be able to use it.
-You don't even need to use the command line to access it, just go on [the website](https://cedrictheveneau.github.io/Lightning_UI/) and click on "Download library", the library will be saved as a zip file with everything to start up, and you'l even be redirected towards the [quick start page](https://cedrictheveneau.github.io/Lightning_UI/pages/quickStart.html), guiding you through the startup.
+You don't even need to use the command line to access it, just go on [the website](https://cedrictheveneau.github.io/Lightning_UI/) and click on "Download library", the library will be saved as a zip file with everything to start up, and you'll even be redirected towards the [quick start page](https://cedrictheveneau.github.io/Lightning_UI/pages/quickStart.html), guiding you through the startup.

 It was quite the challenge for me, as it was my very first library, but I learnt a lot of things, and there are still things to learn and improve in the code.
 I'll be focusing on that next.